airbytehq/airbyte/docs/connector-development/config-based/advanced-topics.md

 limit-ref: 50
 ```

-whereas here we want to access the `nested.path` value.
+whereas here we want to access the `nested/path` value.

 ```yaml
 nested: